HomeDing/homeding.github.io/dev/startup.md

   configured and the operating mode is chosen based on counting reset cycles.
 ---

+Many things may happen when a device is staring and even a given configuration can fail.
+The startup sequence of a device actually is the critical part of the implementation to avoid loosing a device in a unrecoverable state.

+## The Normal Startup

+In a full configured device the startup is using the following steps:

+* The root file system is initialized.
+* The env.json configuration file is used to create the device specific elements.
+* The config.json configuration file is used to create the application specific elements.
+* The elements marked with startup=sys are started.
+This usually includes the display.
+* Some Greeting information is given to the display and Serial logging.

+* The network connection is started (see below)
+* The elements marked with startup=net are started.
+This usually includes most of the elements.

+When there is a time giving element present:

+* The network time is retrieved.
+* The elements marked with startup=time are started when a valid time is given.
+This includes e.g. alarm elements.

+Then the "normal" operation mode is reached, the loop() function is called on the elements one-by-one and upcomming actions are dispatched to their target element.

 [ ] 5 minutes startup timeout to restart
 [ ] 60 seconds runtime to set the reset counter to 0